wp-plugins/minimal-coming-soon-maintenance-mode/readme.txt

 == Upgrade Notice ==

-Completely re-written from the scratch.
-An important update to the plugin.
+Various improvements made to the plugin.
+Adds option to preview maintenance page, analytics support, visual improvements, and more customization options.
+Recommended update.